 The game is set in 1911, in the American Old West.
-On the trailing edge of the Industrial Revolution, as westward expansion is starting to tame the once wild plains of New Austin.
+On the trailing edge of the Industrial Revolution, westward expansion is starting to tame New Austin's once wild plains.
 The government is also starting to invade the west, much to the local population's dismay.
-Players step in the shoes of John Marston, a former outlaw who has been forced to work as a gun fighter for the government.
+Players step in the shoes of John Marston, a former outlaw who has been forced to work as a gunfighter for the government.

-The game starts at a train station in the town of Blackwater as two federal agents escort Marston to a train headed west to Armadillo.
-Upon his arrival in Armadillo he makes his way to the saloon where he meets a man named Jake.
-Jake knows where one of the men Marston has been sent to kill is and provides Marston with a horse and guide services to get him to Fort Mercer.
-Once there Marston comes face to face with Bill Williamson, a former brother-in-arms.
-Marston tries to reason with him, not wanting any bloodshed but Williamson won't listen and shoots Marston in the abdomen and leaves him to die outside the gates of the Fort.
-Sometime after being left for dead a wagon comes by and we see Marston's body being loaded into its back.
+The game starts at a train station in Blackwater as two federal agents escort Marston to a train headed west to Armadillo.
+Upon his arrival in Armadillo, he makes his way to the saloon, where he meets Jake.
+Jake knows where one of Marston's men has been sent to kill is and provides Marston with a horse and guide services to get him to Fort Mercer.
+Once there, Marston comes face to face with Bill Williamson, a former brother-in-arms.
+Marston tries to reason with him, not wanting any bloodshed, but Williamson will not listen and shoots Marston in the abdomen and leaves him to die outside the gates of the Fort.
+Sometime after being left for dead, a wagon comes by, and we see Marston's body being loaded into its back.

-Marston wakes up and finds out that he was in fact saved by Bonnie MacFarlane.
-Bonnie takes care of John and John helps her out by going on night watches with her or herding cattle.
-John tells her that he must catch Bill because people (the government) are holding his family hostage.
-John also heads down to the local town, Armadillo and meets the local sheriff, Marshal Johnson.
-The Marshall tells him that he'd like to take down Bill and his gang but Fort Mercer is out of his jurisdiction.
-John helps him out anyways and ends up once again meeting Bill who manages to escape.
+Marston wakes up and finds out that Bonnie MacFarlane saved him.
+Bonnie takes care of John, and John helps her out by going on night watches with her or herding cattle.
+John tells her that he must catch Bill because people (the government) hold his family hostage.
+John also heads down to the local town, Armadillo, and meets the local sheriff, Marshal Johnson.
+The Marshall tells him that he would like to take down Bill and his gang, but Fort Mercer is out of his jurisdiction.
+John helps him out anyway and ends up once again meeting Bill, who manages to escape.

-Marston also comes across Nigel West Dickens, a traveling sales man.
+Marston also comes across Nigel West Dickens, a traveling salesman.
 After John saves his life, Dickens offers to help John get inside Fort Mercer.
-His plan is to build a "Trojan Horse".
-They'll sneak their way inside unnoticed and then wreak havoc, like in Homer's epic story.
-To prepare for such a plan, John must first get money (by racing and promoting Dicken's "magic" elixir) and a government certified gatling gun.
+He plans to build a "Trojan Horse."
+They will sneak their way inside unnoticed and then wreak havoc, like in Homer's epic story.
+To prepare for such a plan, John must first get money (by racing and promoting Dicken's "magic" elixir), and a government certified gatling gun.
 To do all this, he must work with Dicken's friends: Seth and Irish.
-After many fetch quests and odd jobs, they finally manage to pull it off and enter Fort Mercer with the help of Marshall.
+After many fetch quests and odd jobs, they finally manage to pull it off and enter Fort Mercer with Marshall's help.
 After tearing up the place, they discover Williamson has fled to Mexico to hide with former gang member Javier Escuella.
 Marston hops on Irish's ferry and heads for Mexico.

 After a "warm" welcome into Mexico, Marston discovers a country ravaged by civil war, a war between the totalitarian government and the rebels.
 He goes to work for both the rebels and the government who both promise him that they'll help him find the men he's looking for.
 He starts to work with Landon Ricketts, an old gun slinger who tries to help him find the two fugitives but fails, instead they save a young lady called Luisa.
 Landon tells Marston that Luisa is deep in the rebel movement (being the so called bride to be of Abraham Reyes, the leader of the rebels) and can help to find his men.
 After saving Reyes, the rebel leader tells Marston that his spies will find his men in no time.

-While this is all happening, Marston is also working for the corrupt government that is lead by Colonel Allende.
+While this is all happening, Marston is also working for the corrupt government led by Colonel Allende.
 This government hunts down and kills the rebels, even if it means destroying innocent towns.
 They also capture and rape the country's women.
-Marston mostly works with Captain Vincente De Santa, a low life army thug that's sent out to do Allende's dirty work.
+Marston mostly works with Captain Vincente De Santa, a low-life army thug sent out to do Allende's dirty work.
 After doing a certain number of jobs for the government, Allende tells him that Bill and Javier have been spotted in a town and that it was time for John to enact his revenge.
-But upon arriving at the deserted town, De Santa turns on him.
+However, upon arriving at the deserted town, De Santa turns on him.
 As Marston is about to be executed, Reyes and his band of rebels arrive and save the day.
 Reyes being fully aware that Marston was helping the government, decides that John must prove his worth before Reyes is willing to give him intel.
 One train robbery later and after putting a bullet in De Santa, Reyes tells Marston that the government had been hiding the two outlaws the entire time.
-Marston raids a government fort with the rebels but only finds Escuella whom he delivers to his superiors or Marston can just choose to kill him.
-After all this, Reyes decides to conduct a full blown revolution against Allende who's hiding out with Williamson.
-After a stage coach chase, Reyes kills Allende and John kills Williamson.
-Reyes takes control of the country while John's superiors ask him to go after Dutch, the gang's ex boss who's hiding out in Blackwater.
+Marston raids a government fort with the rebels but only finds Escuella, whom he delivers to his superiors, or Marston can choose to kill him.
+After all this, Reyes decides to conduct a full-blown revolution against Allende, who is hiding out with Williamson.
+After a stagecoach chase, Reyes kills Allende and John kills Williamson.
+Reyes takes control of the country while John's superiors ask him to go after Dutch, the gang's ex-boss who is hiding out in Blackwater.

 After arriving in Blackwater, Marston informs Edgar Ross of Williamson's demise.
 Unfortunately, Ross now orders Marston to go after Dutch Van Der Linde, the former leader of Marston's gang, in order for him to see his family again.
 Van Der Linde has taken up arms with a group of Native Americans in the area to fight against the US Army and/or commit violent crimes.
-Marston is eventually lead to a Native American informant named Nastas who also helps track down Van Der Linde, but is found out and Marston rescues him.
-He takes him back to a Yale Anthropology Professor named Harold MacDougal who is on a forced sabbatical from Yale.
-He is supposed to get the information of Van Der Linde's whereabouts from Nastas, but is forced to flee back east when Nastas is shot in the head and killed by Van Der Linde's gang during a supposedly peaceful meeting.
+Marston is eventually lead to a Native American informant named Nastas, who also helps track down Van Der Linde, but is found out, and Marston rescues him.
+He takes him back to a Yale Anthropology Professor named Harold MacDougal, who is on a forced sabbatical from Yale.
+He is supposed to get Van Der Linde's whereabouts from Nastas but is forced to flee back east when Nastas is shot in the head and killed by Van Der Linde's gang during a supposedly peaceful meeting.
 Marston eventually teams up with the US Army and tracks down Van Der Linde to his camp.
 After a long chase, Van Der Linde is trapped on a cliff.
-He tells Marston that he and Marston have lived out their usefulness in a rapidly progressing world and faced with the choice of cooperating or death at the hands of Marston, he throws himself from the clifftop to his own death.
+He tells Marston that he and Marston have lived out their usefulness in a rapidly progressing world, and faced with the choice of cooperating or death at Marston's hands; he throws himself from the clifftop to his death.

-Fulfilling his duty to his country, Marston settles down at his ranch alongside his wife Abigail and son Jack, as well as the charsimatic drunkard, Uncle.
+Fulfilling his duty to his country, Marston settles down at his ranch alongside his wife Abigail and son, Jack, as well as the charismatic drunkard, Uncle.
 Starting at the ranch again, he acquires some cattle from the MacFarlanes and breaks wild horses.
 He also takes his son on several hunting trips.
-Unfortunately, their happiness is shattered when the US Army along with Edgar Ross comes and attacks their ranch.
+Unfortunately, their happiness is shattered when the US Army and Edgar Ross come and attack their ranch.
 Uncle is shot and killed, leaving only John and Jack Marston to defend the ranch.
-Outnumbered, the Marstons take refuge in their barn and John tells Abigail and Jack to get on a horse and ride as far away as they possibly can.
+Outnumbered, the Marstons take refuge in their barn, and John tells Abigail and Jack to get on a horse and ride as far away as they possibly can.
 After they have left, John comes out of his hiding place and tries to take out as many men as possible.
-Unfortunately, he is shot multiple times by the remaining men and he falls over dead.
+Unfortunately, he is shot multiple times by the remaining men, and he falls over dead.
 Abigail and Jack hear the gunshots and return to their ranch to find John dead.
 They bury him on the hill above the ranch, next to Uncle.
 The story then shifts from 1911 to 1914 to reveal that Abigail has also died.
-A figure picks up the hat from John Marston's grave and as the camera turns he is revealed to be Jack Marston, all grown up and ready to take up his father's role in the world.
+A figure picks up the hat from John Marston's grave, and as the camera turns, he is revealed to be Jack Marston, all grown up and ready to take up his father's role in the world.

-Upon completion of John's story, players are able to search for Edgar Ross to exact revenge upon him for the murder of his father, despite his compliance with the federal requests.
-Edgar Ross has peacefully retired, and is on a hunting trip to Mexico, after having won a chestful of medals for his work against Marston's gang.
-Jack tracks Edgar down, and engages him in a duel.
+Upon completion of John's story, players can search for Edgar Ross to exact revenge upon him for the murder of his father, despite his compliance with the federal requests.
+Edgar Ross has peacefully retired and is on a hunting trip to Mexico, after having won a chestful of medals for his work against Marston's gang.
+Jack tracks Edgar down and engages him in a duel.
 Upon killing Ross, the 'true' ending to the game is achieved.
 The final newspaper contains the following stories:

 - Seth has grown rich from hunting for treasure.